-Step I Any complaints, allegations, or rumors of aggressive behavior and/or bullying shall be presented to the building principal or assistant principal or the Superintendent.
+Step I Any complaints, allegations, or rumors of aggressive behavior and/or bullying shall be presented to the building principal or other administrator or the Superintendent.
 Students may also report their concerns to teachers or counselors who will be responsible for notifying the appropriate administrator or Board of Education official.
 Complaints against the building principal shall be filed with the Superintendent.
 Complaints against the Superintendent shall be filed with the Board President.
 Information may be initially presented anonymously.
 All such information will be reduced to writing and should include the specific nature of the offense (e.g., the person(s) involved, number of times and places of the alleged conduct, the target of the suspected aggressive behavior and/or bullying, and the names of any potential witnesses).
-If the person filing the formal complaint is a minor, they may either sign the charge or affirm its veracity before two (2) administrators.
+If the person filing the formal complaint is an adult, s/he must sign the charge affirming its veracity.
+If the person filing the formal complaint is a minor, s/he may either sign the charge or affirm its veracity before two (2) administrators.